Updated April 2026

 EV Insurance Premiums vs ICE Vehicles

-How electric vehicle premiums compare to traditional petrol and diesel cars in New Zealand.
+How electric vehicle premiums compare to traditional petrol and diesel cars in Australia.

-EV insurance premiums in NZ are generally 15 - 30% higher than equivalent ICE vehicles.
+EV insurance premiums in Australia are generally 20 to 30 percent higher than equivalent ICE vehicles.
 The main drivers of this difference are:

 💰